Seagate/cortx-ha/ContributingToCortxHA.md

 **Q** How do I address reviewer comments?

-**A** If you need to address comments from the reviewer, commit your changes then rebase your patches on top of dev.
+**A** If you need to address comments from the reviewer, commit your changes then rebase your patches on top of main branches.
 Finally submit your patches with:

    `$ git push origin -u main`